 Children generally want to do new things.
 In most cases, you will see from your child’s behavior that he has his own interests.

-What to do if your autistic child stops all activities
+Why your autistic child might stop all activities

 Your child might want to nap and do nothing.
 Remember that the brain grows while we sleep and a brief nap can be a beneficial activity.5,8 You may appreciate more than most parents the pleasure of 20 minutes of quiet time.